Nicușor Dan

-Nicușor Dan (/ro/; born 20 December 1969) is a Romanian mathematician and politician serving as the sixth president of Romania since 2025.
-He previously served as the mayor of Bucharest from 2020 to 2025 and as a member of the Chamber of Deputies from 2016 to 2020.
+Nicușor Daniel Dan (Note: /ro/.) (born 20 December 1969) is a Romanian mathematician and politician serving as the seventh President of Romania since 2025.
+He previously served as the Mayor of Bucharest from 2020 to 2025 and as a member of the Chamber of Deputies from 2016 to 2020.

-Born in Făgăraș, Brașov County, Dan earned international acclaim in his youth as a mathematician, securing gold medals and perfect scores at the 1987 and 1988 International Mathematical Olympiads.
-He began studying mathematics at the University of Bucharest and then moved to France, where he obtained a master's degree from École normale supérieure and a PhD from Paris 13 University.
-After returning to Romania, Dan founded Școala Normală Superioară București, an institution aimed at guiding the most talented Romanian students towards scientific research, and became a civic activist.
+Born in Făgăraș, Brașov County, Dan studied mathematics at the University of Bucharest before continuing his studies in France, where he obtained a Master's degree from the École normale supérieure and a PhD from Paris 13 University.
+After returning to Romania, he founded the Școala Normală Superioară București, a research institution in mathematics, and participated in civic initiatives concerning urban governance and heritage preservation.

-In 2015, Dan founded the Save Bucharest Union (USB), focusing on anti-corruption and heritage preservation.
-One year later, he co-founded the Save Romania Union (USR), but resigned from the party in 2017 over its progressive shift, preferring a more centrist approach.
-Dan served in the Chamber of Deputies from 2016, before being elected Bucharest's second independent mayor in 2020 and winning re-election in 2024.
-As mayor, he focused on public infrastructure and transparency, although he received criticism over construction delays.
+In 2015, Dan founded the Save Bucharest Union (USB), a political party focused on anti-corruption and urban development.
+He co-founded the Save Romania Union (USR) in 2016 and resigned in 2017 following internal disagreements regarding the party's ideological direction, subsequently advocating a big tent approach centred on institutional reform.
+He served in the Chamber of Deputies from 2016 until he was elected mayor of Bucharest in 2020.
+He was re-elected in 2024 and served until he was elected president.
+As mayor, his administration oversaw public infrastructure projects, municipal financial policy, and administrative reforms.

-Dan ran as an independent for the 2025 presidential election and received 21% of the vote in the first round, placing second.
-He faced Alliance for the Union of Romanians (AUR) founder George Simion in the runoff, defeating him with 53.6% of the vote.
-Dan ran on a pro-Western platform, which contrasted with his opponent's nationalist and Eurosceptic stance.
+Dan was elected President of Romania in 2025 as an independent candidate, with second-round support from the USR, the National Liberal Party (PNL), and the Democratic Union of Hungarians (UDMR), defeating George Simion of the Alliance for the Union of Romanians (AUR).
+He campaigned on a pro-European Union and pro-NATO platform.
+His presidency has been marked by political instability, including the collapse of a governing coalition led by Prime Minister Ilie Bolojan, president of the PNL, following a motion of no confidence in May 2026.

+In 2026, some commentators described his contacts with the Social Democratic Party (PSD) leaders and figures within the American Republican Party as a political realignment towards euroscepticism, a characterisation he disputed while reaffirming Romania's commitments to the EU and NATO.